Milburn, Cumbria: History

 That Milburn had an earlier history on its present site is clearly signalled by the field-system radiating from the existing village.
 The evidence of a typical medieval layout is plain to see, with long narrow fields separated by hedges where groups of strips from the old open town fields have been brought together.
 This evidence is further underlined by remnants of ridge and furrow in many of the fields.
 However, Roberts argues that village development was taking place in most cases before 1200 and in some cases as much as two centuries earlier.

-In the case of Milburn there is the strong presumption of prehistoric occupation in the general area.
 Brennand states that cereal pollen dating to 4000BC has been found at Howgill on the outskirts of the village.
 Goodchild describes evidence of hut circles and other traces of early occupation on the fell side above Milburn at NY69700/30290, NY69230/32120 and NY68720/32700.
 A bronze celt was found in a field above Lounthwaite to the west of the village.
 Further afield there are presumed Iron Age "farmsteads" at Kirkland and Dufton.

 That there was a time during the civilised period when there was no significant occupation at all on the present site is strongly suggested by the fact that the main road from Dufton to Blencarn by-passes the modern village entirely, running to the south between the modern green and the church.